bharat-9368/bharat-9368/README.md

 - 👋 Hi, I’m @bharat-9368
-- 👀 I’m interested in Data Science, Public Policy and Technology
+- 👀 I’m interested in Data Science and Technology
 - 💞️ I’m looking to collaborate on SaaS Projects
 - 📫 How to reach me bbwork130299@gmail.com